Freedom of Speech

 Stone concludes that what is lacking in our society is not so much the control of free speech but "a national educational effort in understanding why we have the liberties we do."
 Stone explains that instead of searching for ways to limit speech, we should try to understand why disagreement is valuable.

-- (4:30-8:02) Roving Philosopher Reporter Pauli Striker interviews two veterans with opposing ideas of freedom of speech.
+- (4:30-8:02) Roving Philosopher Reporter Polly Stryker interviews two veterans with opposing ideas of freedom of speech.

 - (46:30- 52:00) Conundrum: A listener says that a sister never visits her in the Bay area because of the region's liberal reputation.
 Ken and John offer philosophical guidance.